omniorb/omniorb/README.md

 # omniORB
-Free and robust high performance CORBA ORB for C++ and Python.
+Free, compliant and robust high performance CORBA Object Request Broker for C++ and Python.

-The official code repository is still hosted on SourceForge: https://sourceforge.net/projects/omniorb/
+The official repository is still hosted on SourceForge: https://sourceforge.net/projects/omniorb/